mani9441/ProjectFlow/README.md

-ProjectFlow
-ProjectFlow is a modern, responsive project management application built to streamline task and issue tracking for teams and individuals.
-With a Kanban-style interface, customizable dashboards, and robust status management, it empowers users to organize projects efficiently and collaboratively.
-Table of Contents

-Features
-Tech Stack
-Installation
-Usage
-Project Structure
-Customization
-Contributing
-License
-Contact

-Features

-Dashboard Overview: View all projects in a centralized, user-friendly dashboard.
-CRUD Operations: Create, read, update, and delete projects, issues, and tasks.
-Kanban Boards: Manage issues and tasks with project-specific Kanban-style boards.
-Status Management:
-Projects: Set as Active, Completed, or Planned.
-Issues/Tasks: Track as Open, In-Progress, Resolved, or Closed.

-Tags and Labels: Assign custom tags and labels to projects, issues, and tasks for better organization.
-Responsive Design: Built with Tailwind CSS and shadcn/ui for a seamless experience across devices.
-Accessible UI: Ensures usability for all users with an accessible interface.

-Tech Stack

-React: JavaScript library for building the user interface.
-Vite: Fast frontend tooling for development and build.
-TypeScript: Adds static typing for improved code reliability.
-Tailwind CSS: Utility-first CSS framework for styling. shadcn/ui: Accessible, customizable UI components.
-lucide-react: Icon library for a polished look.
-Recharts: Charting library for data visualization (optional, if used).

-Installation
-To run ProjectFlow locally, follow these steps:
+ProjectFlow 📋✨

+  A modern, intuitive project management app to streamline tasks, issues, and workflows with a sleek Kanban-style interface.

+🌟 Overview
+ProjectFlow is your go-to solution for managing projects with ease.
+Built with a modern tech stack, it offers a responsive, Kanban-style interface to organize tasks, track issues, and collaborate seamlessly.
+Whether you're a solo developer or part of a team, ProjectFlow keeps your projects on track! 🚀
+📋 Table of Contents

+🌟 Features
+🛠️ Tech Stack
+🚀 Getting Started
+🎮 Usage
+📂 Project Structure
+⚙️ Customization
+🤝 Contributing
+📜 License
+📬 Contact

+🌟 Features

+Centralized Dashboard 📊: View all your projects at a glance with a sleek, customizable dashboard.
+Full CRUD Support ✏️: Create, read, update, and delete projects, issues, and tasks effortlessly.
+Kanban Boards 🗂️: Organize issues and tasks with intuitive, project-specific Kanban-style boards.
+Status Management ✅:
+Projects: Active, Completed, or Planned.
+Issues/Tasks: Open, In-Progress, Resolved, or Closed.

+Tags & Labels 🏷️: Categorize projects, issues, and tasks with custom tags for easy filtering.
+Responsive & Accessible 📱: A clean, accessible UI that works beautifully across devices.
+Visual Insights 📈: Optional data visualization with charts for project progress (powered by Recharts).

+🛠️ Tech Stack

+React: Dynamic, component-based UI.
+Vite: Lightning-fast build tool for modern development.
+TypeScript: Type-safe JavaScript for robust code.
+Tailwind CSS: Utility-first CSS for rapid, responsive styling. shadcn/ui: Accessible, customizable UI components.
+lucide-react: Beautiful, consistent icons.
+Recharts: Optional charting for data visualization.

+🚀 Getting Started
+Get ProjectFlow up and running on your local machine in just a few steps!

 Clone the Repository:
 git clone https://github.com/mani9441/ProjectFlow.git